 MVC and the Active record pattern in Rails and Django

 Rails claims to have an MVC architecture but its different in several ways from the classic one.

-- (Rails is the RESTful server technology stack for Ruby)
+- (Rails is the RESTful server technology stack for Ruby; Django is similar)

-- Model objects implicitly persist in the database (via the active record architecture pattern i.e. an ORM)
+- Model objects persisted in the database by the framework (via the active record architecture pattern)

 MVVM (Model - View - ViewModel)

 - This is a modern variation on MVC which exists in the front-end of some web frameworks (e.g. Angular 1)

 - The ViewModel is an adapter (see below) - it is converting data in the model into a form the view can digest it.

 - This is a relatively novel architectural pattern for front-end development; see e.g. this tutorial